-In Texas, employees are shielded from employer retaliation with regard to certain protected activities.
+In Texas, employees in Houston and elsewhere are shielded from employer retaliation with regard to certain protected activities.
 Specifically, to litigate and recover for a retaliation claim, the plaintiff-employee must show that:

 - They were involved in a protected activity;